 "Market Simulation" has now joined the long list of tools available on KNIME Analytics Platform.
 In this blog, we take a look at the Market Simulation Community Edition of nodes for KNIME that has been developed by Scientific Strategy.

 - Example workflows for the Community Edition are available from the Scientific Strategy website.

-- The workflow described in this blog post is on the publicly available KNIME EXAMPLES Server, here: EXAMPLES/40_Partners/03_ScientificStrategy/01_Android_vs_iOS
+- The workflow described in this blog post can be found on the KNIME Hub here.

 Market Simulation is built upon the same principles as Conjoint Analysis and mainstream economics.
 The simulation uses an Agent-Based Model (ABM) to replicate the decision making process of individual customers.